Drowsy driving? There’s an app for that.

 To avoid drowsy driving, consider the following tips to reinvigorate your mind and body behind the wheel:

 Get your sleep.
 It goes without saying, but don’t get behind the wheel without a proper night’s sleep, especially if you have a long drive ahead.

 Stay cool.
 A warm car can easily lull you into sleep.
 Keep the car at a reasonably cool temperature to avoid getting drowsy.

 Avoid night driving.
 Our bodies are not naturally nocturnal, so keep driving during the day if possible.

 Get a blast of fresh air.
 If you feel sleep sneaking up on you, open the window and get some fresh air.
 Don’t assume the blast of fresh air has awakened you, though – be sure to pull off the freeway and get some good rest before you continue your drive.

 If you ever feel tired, it’s important to stop driving and get rest.
 A caffeinated drink or loud music is not enough to keep you awake.
 Don’t risk the chance of a car accident – pull over and get some sleep!

 Injury accident due to a sleepy driver

 Despite all of our efforts to be safe, accidents happen.
 If you were hit by a driver and you suspect they fell asleep behind the wheel, you may be entitled to financial compensation.
-Call the Law Offices of Michael Pines, APC at 1-858-551-2090 for a FREE consultation.
+Call the Pines Salomon Injury Lawyers, APC. at 1-858-551-2090 for a FREE consultation.